 Do you like to solve puzzles and brain teasers?
 Are you a local Newbury resident who is interested in learning a little bit more about Newbury’s unique history?
 Have you ever been accused of witchcraft while living in a 17th-century Puritan New England town?
 If you answered yes to any of these questions, the Newbury Town Library has the perfect opportunity for you!

 An interactive, fun festival for the entire family and for a great cause!
 Friendly dogs are welcome (must be leashed)!
 Come to Newbury, throw a blanket down, listen to some tunes and hang out with us for the day!
 You can enjoy music by a favorite local band, shop the new fall SPR merchandise, play some lawn games just for fun or even just relax and have something to eat and drink amongst good company!

 October is Massachusetts Archaeology Month!
 Participants become archaeologists as they excavate a mock pit with actual tools of the trade and process reproduction artifacts in a field lab.
 Inside the museum, they explore building archaeology via trap doors.
 They analyze objects to learn about daily life at the farm over the last three hundred years.

-Join the Essex Base Ball Organization on October 14th, 2017, as members of the vintage base ball community will be participating in the 5th annual Jan’s Pitch for Breast Cancer and the Arts, to raise money for cancer research and to fund art education in inner city schools in Lawrence, MA.
-Three games will take place at the beautiful Spencer-Peirce-Little Farm, featuring teams from all over New England and beyond.
+Join the Essex Base Ball Organization in supporting Jan’s Pitch for Breast Cancer and the Arts to raise money for cancer research and to fund art education in inner city schools in Lawrence, Mass.
+Games feature teams from all over New England playing 1860s base ball.

 - 1 of 10